 Some countries must have residue plans for certain products they export (for example, meat, dairy, eggs, fish and honey).
 You should check if there’s a residue plan for the components in the product you’re processing, if you’ve imported them from another country.
 You cannot export or move your product to the EU and Northern Ireland if the country you’re importing from does not have a residue plan.

-Your composite food product will be checked at an EU border control post (BCP) or point of entry in Northern Ireland, unless your product is exempt.
+Your composite food product will be checked at an EU BCP or point of entry in Northern Ireland, unless your product is exempt.

 These checks are made to protect:

 Your products may be refused entry, seized, destroyed or returned to Great Britain if they arrive at a:

 - port in the EU without a BCP where checks cannot be carried out